swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Detailed design

-Property wrappers are essentially sugar wrapping a given property with compiler synthesized code.
+Property wrappers are essentially sugar wrapping a given property with compiler-synthesized code.
 This proposal retains this principle, employing the following rules and transformation.

 ### Property-wrapper parameter attribute rules